Andreyy96/final-project/README.md

 ### User

 - role: Admin or Manager.
-- Login, refresh and sign-out can do only admin.
+- User can log-in, refresh and sign-out.
 - After logging in, the user can get data about him.
 - Using an access token, user can make a request to receive order data.
-- Only admin can create manager.
+- Only admin can create manager and url for activate account or recovery password.
 - Before logging in, the manager must activate his account.
-- Manager can recovery password.
-- Get all managers with orders statistic.
+- Get all managers with orders statistic (each page displays 10 users, sorting is done by default, newest users are first).

 ### Order

 - Each page displays 25 orders, you can also navigate between pages and sort them in descending and ascending order (?order=-name or ?order=name), except for group.
+- If the order does not have a manager, then when the status is updated to "In work", this manager is automatically assigned to track the order.
 - Only the manager of this order can change the order details or if there is no manager for this order.
 - Order data fields specified in the form may be sent empty.
 - Before changing a group field, the user must create a group using the create group method.
 - Filtering by fields is available: first name, last name, age, email address, phone, status, course, course_format, course_type, manager, start_date, end_date.
-- if the order status changes to New then the manager and _userId fields will become null
+- if the order status changes to New then the manager and _userId fields will become null.

 ### Comment